rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/frameworks-and-libraries.md

   Wercker box for RethinkDB, by [@mies](https://github.com/mies).

 - [Dockerfile/rethinkdb](http://dockerfile.github.io/#/rethinkdb) by [@pilwon](https://github.com/pilwon)
-  Trusted Docker Build & instruction for deploying a RethinkDB cluster.
+  Trusted Docker build and instruction for deploying a RethinkDB cluster.

 - [Dockerfiles-examples](https://github.com/kstaken/dockerfile-examples) by [@kstaken](https://github.com/kstaken)
   Includes scripts for building an image for Docker with RethinkDB (and other things).

 - [Docker-cookbooks](https://github.com/crosbymichael/docker-cookbooks) by [@crosbymichael](https://github.com/crosbymichael)
-  Includes scripts for building an image for Docker with RethinkDB (and other things).
+  A collection of Dockerfiles and configurations to build images for RethinkDB.